 The Brotherhood of Pursuits and Pastimes

 With screens pretty much everywhere you look, The Brotherhood of Pursuits and Pastimes has made a name for itself as one of the best places to watch football in Leeds.
 They have all the channels from Sky and BT, so you’ll never miss a game.
-They also show the big international games and tournaments.
-While you’re watching, you can treat yourself to a whole host of beers on the bar and one of their cracking pies from the kitchen.
+They also show the big international games and tournaments, including the World Cup and European Championships.
+While you’re watching, you can treat yourself to a whole host of beers on the bar and burgers, pies or hot dogs from the kitchen.

-Wondering where you can watch the football after work in Leeds?
+Wondering where you can watch the football in Leeds city centre?
 Toast is a great shout.
-Over in the business district, they show any and every game on Sky and BT with TVs in every corner.
+Over in the business district, they show any and every game on Sky and BT with TVs in every corner, including one outside.
 If the game is of particular importance, they might even bring out their two big screen projectors.
 All that action will go down well with their local real ales, world beers and cocktails – or why not treat yourself to a bite to eat?
 They serve everything from steaks and burgers, to pizzas and sandwiches.

 The Beck & Call

 The Beck & Call is a family-friendly, sports-loving pub in Meanwood from the folk behind Belgrave Music Hall and Headrow House.
-You can watch all the big matches here because they have BT Sport and Sky Sports on their huge screen in the Tap Room and on screens dotted around the rest of the pub.
+You can watch all the big matches here because they have BT and Sky on their huge screen in the Sports Room, on screens dotted around the rest of the pub and for the big summer international tournaments, a huge outdoor screen.
 Get down early to enjoy a bite of their refined pub grub menu, order a pint of local real ale and enjoy the game.

-Slap bang in the middle of Leeds city centre, The Griffin is the ideal pub to watch the football in.
+Slap bang in the middle of Leeds city centre, The Griffin is the perfect pub to watch the football in.
 There are screens in every part of it, so wherever you are, you’ll always be able to see the game.
 They’ve got plenty of real ales and a menu of British classics to keep you going while the match is on too.
-If there are a good few of you looking to make a day of it, you can even book their function room with booze and food to boot.
+If there are a good few of you looking to make a day of it, you can even book one of their private areas, complete with booze and food to boot.

 It’s probably not the first bar you’ll think of when it comes to finding a place to watch the football, but Wapentake is a well kept, footy-loving secret.
-Grab a local ale downstairs before you head upstairs to catch the game.
-The first floor is home to multiple screens showing whatever Sky Sports and BT Sport have on live, so it’s the perfect venue for Premier League, FA Cup and European football.
+Get a local ale from the well-stocked bar before you head upstairs to catch the game.
+The first floor is home to multiple screens showing whatever Sky Sports and BT Sport have on live, so it’s the perfect venue for Premier League, FA Cup, European and international football.

-The Box loves a bit of live football, and they have the big screens to show it, whether you’re in the city centre or Headingley.
+BOX loves a bit of live football, and they have the big screens to show it, whether you’re in the city centre, Headingley or CHapel Allerton.
 They’ve got all the channels you need, Sky, BT or terrestrial.
-It goes all out for big events like Premier League, FA Cup and European competitions with special food and drink offers, as well as the chance the book a table for you and your mates with a package – expect a load of beers, pizzas and burgers to keep you going for the full 90 minutes.
+It goes all out for big events like Premier League, FA Cup, European and international competitions with special food and drink offers, as well as the chance the book a table for you and your mates with a package – expect a load of beers, pizzas and burgers to keep you going for the full 90 minutes.

 The Original Oak